cocotb/cocotb/docs/source/quickstart.rst

 Running a Test
 ==============
-The cocotb testcases can be run in two ways.
+The cocotb testcases can be run in two ways:

-- Using `make <https://www.gnu.org/software/make/>`_ with a Makefile, see section :ref:`quickstart_makefile`
+- Using `make <https://www.gnu.org/software/make/>`_ with a Makefile, see section :ref:`quickstart_makefile`.
-- Using the :class:`cocotb_tools.runner.Runner`, see :ref:`quickstart_runner`
+- Using the :class:`cocotb_tools.runner.Runner`, see :ref:`quickstart_runner`.

-All the generated / compiled files ends up in the `sim_build/` unless otherwise specified.
+All the generated/compiled files end up in the :file:`sim_build/` directory unless otherwise specified.

 .. _quickstart_makefile: